 - PUBLIC EXHIBITION at the Open House event on the last week of the residency.

-- DIGITAL CATALOG showcasing each participant’s work, with a review written by a guest curator or writer.
+- DIGITAL CATALOG showcasing each participant’s work.
 See sample catalog here.

 - CONNECTIONS with Mexico’s cultural and academic presenters.

-- LIVING EXPENSES: All utilities, cleaning services, drinking water and three prepared meals per day at NET COST: $1,000 USD for the 25 days ($40 USD per day).
+- LIVING EXPENSES: All utilities, cleaning services, drinking water and three prepared meals per day at NET COST: $1,200 USD for the 3 weeks.

-- TRANSPORTATION: We do not cover transportation expenses beyond the arrival and departure van from/to Mexico City, but can assist you in pursuing additional funding with other sources, to cover expenses such as international flights and additional local transportation.
+- TRANSPORTATION: We do not cover any transportation expenses, but can assist you in pursuing additional funding with other sources, to cover expenses such as international flights and additional local transportation.
 Some funding options here:

-- 1 HALF SCHOLARSHIP (pay only 50% of the living expenses) for participants residing in Mexico, Central America, South America or the Caribbean.
+- 1 PART-TIME INTERNSHIP: pay only 50% of the living expenses) in exchange of 20 hours of work per week.
+For participants residing in Mexico, Central America, South America or the Caribbean.
 Awarded based on merits and financial need.
-Must provide proof of residence.
+Must provide proof of residence and speak Spanish (at least beginner level).
+More information here.

-- NOTIFICATION OF RESULTS: 2 weeks after deadline
+- NOTIFICATION OF RESULTS: 2 weeks after application deadline.

-- LIVING EXPENSES FEE, BALANCE DUE: upon arrival
+- LIVING EXPENSES FEE, BALANCE DUE a week before arrival.